Dear Board of Directors and Chief Executive Officer:

 - developing a comprehensive information security policy;

 - performing due diligence over third parties that handle credit union data;

 - monitoring transactions, and

 Field staff will also be evaluating credit unions’ capacity to recover and resume operations in the event a security breach does occur.
 Appendix B to NCUA Rules and Regulations Part 748 provides guidance on developing an incident response program that can help a credit union react to a breach.
 These programs can help the credit union assess the nature and scope of an incident, determine when to contact law enforcement and notify members, and take steps to safely resume operations.

-Credit union officials are also encouraged to review the online cybersecurity resources posted by NCUA and the FFIEC’s Cybersecurity and Critical Infrastructure Working Group (opens new window)to promote cybersecurity throughout the financial services industry.
+Credit union officials are also encouraged to review the online cybersecurity resources posted by NCUA and the FFIEC’s Cybersecurity and Critical Infrastructure Working Group (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to promote cybersecurity throughout the financial services industry.